HL7/davinci-dtr/input/pagecontent/specification.md

 If these are not passed in as part of context, then the app **MAY** either raise an error or guide the user to select the needed records.

 In addition to launch contexts, the SMART app will need to request scopes for the type of information it needs to access and manipulate.
 Payer-provided Questionnaires **MAY** require access to a wide range of resources.
 At a minimum, the app will require read access to the following resources:
-> * Patient,
+* Patient
-> * Coverage,
+* Coverage
-> * QuestionnaireResponse,
+* QuestionnaireResponse
-> * Encounter,
+* Encounter
-> * ServiceRequest,
+* ServiceRequest
-> * MedicationRequest,
+* MedicationRequest
-> * DeviceRequest,
+* DeviceRequest
-> * Appointment,
+* Appointment
-> * NutritionOrder and
+* NutritionOrder
-> * VisionPrescription
+* VisionPrescription

 Along with referenced resources such as :
-> * Practitioner,
+* Practitioner
-> * PractitionerRole,
+* PractitionerRole
-> * Organization and
+* Organization
-> * Location.
+* Location

 However, typically CQL in Questionnaires will also need access to Observation, Condition, Procedure, DocumentReference and potentially others.
 Therefore, in most cases, apps will simply request `patient/*.rs` and `patient/questionnaireresponse.cu`.
 However, apps **MAY** opt to be more restrictive in their access requests if they are confident that they can do so while meeting payer CQL needs and EHRs indicate this is desirable.